MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/storage-spaces-direct-in-vm.md

 > Applies to: Azure Stack HCI, version 20H2; Windows Server 2019, Windows Server 2016

-You can deploy Storage Spaces Direct (sometimes called S2D) on a cluster of physical servers or on virtual machine guest clusters as discussed in this topic.
-This type of deployment delivers virtual shared storage across a set of VMs on top of a private or public cloud so that application high availability solutions can be used to increase the availability of applications.
+You can deploy Storage Spaces Direct on a cluster of physical servers or on virtual machine guest clusters as discussed in this topic.
+This type of deployment delivers virtual shared storage across a set of VMs on top of a private or public cloud.
+This allows you to use application high availability solutions.

 To instead use Azure Shared Disks for guest virtual machines, see [Azure Shared Disks](/azure/virtual-machines/windows/disks-shared).